Freight Shipping from Tampa to Savannah

 How much does it cost to ship freight from Tampa to Savannah?

-Full truckload (FTL) rates from Tampa, FL to Savannah, GA currently range from $830-$1,023 for a standard dry van load over the 386-mile route.
+Full truckload (FTL) rates from Tampa, FL to Savannah, GA currently range $830-$1,023 (roughly $2.17-$2.66 per mile over 386 miles).
 LTL shipments typically cost $412-$728 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Tampa to Savannah?

-Standard FTL transit from Tampa to Savannah is approximately 7 hrs by truck over 386 miles.
+Standard FTL transit from Tampa to Savannah is approximately 7 hrs by truck over 386 miles, with 1 typical fuel stop along the corridor.
 LTL shipments add 2-4 business days due to terminal transfers.
 Expedited service with team drivers can reduce FTL transit by up to 40%.

 What equipment do I need for Tampa to Savannah freight?